anhtu96/personalized-learning-ko-hackathon/README.md

     DATASET can either be:
     - ```all```: merge KT1, KT2, KT3, KT4 sequentially.
     - ```KT1```, ```KT2```, ```KT3``` or ```KT4```: merge only one of these dataset each time.

+3. Question, timestamp and lecture analysis is included in ipynb files

+### Contributors

+- Tu A. Ngo

+- Hung V. To